1914 Giro d'Italia: Final standings

 The race compared to the previous year's edition featured fewer stages and a longer total distance.
 The route covered the whole stretch of the country from northwest to southeast in Bari.
 Race director Armando Cougnet decided to abandon the points system for calculating the general classification in favor of a purely time based approached where the leader was the rider with the lowest total time raced for all stages – a decision the Tour de France director Henri Desgrange did in 1913.
 The prize for winning the race in 1914 was 3,000 lire.

 Stage results

+The stages in the 1914 Giro were unusually long; stages 1, 3, 6, 7 and 8 are the longest 5 stages in the history of the Giro d'Italia, all over 420 km.

 General classification

 There were eight cyclists who had completed all eight stages.
 For these cyclists, the times they had needed in each stage was added up for the general classification.
 The cyclist with the least accumulated time was the winner.
 Enrico Sala won the prize for best ranked isolati rider in the general classification.

 Of the two cyclists without a team, Sala rode as a professional isolato and Ripamonti as an amateur aspirante.